Photography Tour Overview: Travel Images' European Alps

 camera, plus those placed on your heart, will live on and on

 within you.
 Europe is that charming and intoxicating.
+As with all of our photography tours, early and late shooting is scheduled for each day.

 Our itinerary . . .